nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 *  `edit_applicant 1 /phone 91234567 /email johndoe@example.com` Edits the phone number and email address of the 1st applicant to be `91234567` and `johndoe@example.com` respectively.
 *  `edit_applicant 2 /name Betsy Crower /tag` Edits the name of the 2nd applicant to be `Betsy Crower` and clears all existing tags.

-### Locating interviewees by name: `find`
+### Locating applicants by name: `find`

-Finds persons whose names contain any of the given keywords.
+Finds applicants whose names contain any of the given keywords.

 Format: `find Keyword [More_Keywords]`